We used to build prisons to house criminals. Today, we create or design criminals to fill prisons.

 The Pains of Adjustment

 Da Costa draws upon deep insights to urge readers to reconsider incarceration’s true purpose beyond emotional retaliation or societal disdain.
-He argues for a nuanced understanding of incarceration—prisons must evolve into environments that foster genuine behavioral change and rehabilitation, rather than reinforcing cycles of crime and recidivism.
+He argues for a nuanced understanding of incarceration—prisons must evolve into environments that foster genuine behavioral alterations, rather than reinforcing cycles of crime and recidivism.

 Rooted in rigorous analysis and compelling real-world examples, this book reveals the critical need to humanize criminal justice reform by giving it an authentic face rather than a superficial façade.
 Da Costa emphasizes a strategic, thoughtful approach, shifting the conversation from reactive punishment to proactive improvement and genuine rehabilitation.